metacommunities/metacommunities/publications/sss_dec2015/log.md

 - wrote the first section on sts and numbers, and the 2nd section on STS calculative agency ...
 - started the section on capital numbers -- a bit of repetition coming in here.
 But has the idea of 'capitalised number' as a better term.

+## Sun Feb 21 22:43:17 GMT 2016

+- need to add some stuff on gitorious, gitlab, bitbucket, etc.
+- there is a full list of gitorious repos -- 120k -- that made me think of Harman's tool being, and Bryant's onto-graphy as a theoretical framings.

 # TODO

 - *DONE* assemble the sts references on number that I'm referring to -- Porter, Desrosieres, Hacking, Mackenzie, Verran, Scandinavia journal, Latour, Law, Callon